Bernadotte E. Schmitt Distinguished Service Professor of International History and the College

 Twentieth-century US international history; global history of human-rights politics; postcolonial Southeast Asia

 The United States and the Global Human Rights Imagination.
 Cambridge: Cambridge University Press, 2016.

 Vietnam at War: The Search for Meaning.
 New York: Oxford University Press, 2009.

 Imagining Vietnam and America: The Making of Postcolonial Vietnam, 1919–1950.
 Chapel Hill: University of North Carolina Press, 2000.

-Familiar Made Strange: American Icons and Artifacts after the Transnational Turn, coeditor with Brooke L. Blower.
-Ithaca: Cornell University Press, forthcoming 2015.
+The Familiar Made Strange: American Icons and Artifacts after the Transnational Turn, coeditor with Brooke L. Blower.
+Ithaca, NY: Cornell University Press, 2015.

 Making Sense of the Vietnam Wars: Transnational and International Perspectives, coeditor with Marilyn B. Young.
 New York: Oxford University Press, 2008.